 The treasure is right there, but the process assumes you must be doing something wrong.

-Europe was where the formula was invented.
+Funnily enough, Europe was where the formula was invented.
 Trust there was built over centuries: common law, property rights, the slow, boring accumulation of institutional credibility.
-The Netherlands, Scandinavia, Germany, Switzerland – the proof of concept for what strangers cooperating at scale could produce.
+The UK, Netherlands, Scandinavia, Germany, Switzerland – the proof of concept for what strangers cooperating at scale could produce.

 Trust is topsoil.
 Takes centuries to accumulate.
-One bad decade to wash away.
+But all it takes is one bad decade to wash away.

 That trust hasn’t collapsed.
 But it’s eroding.
 Not with a bang – with a thousand paper cuts.
 A public system that works a little less reliably each year.
 A bureaucracy that adds a form where last year it needed a handshake.
 A growing sense that the next generation inherits the paperwork but not the conviction that produced it.